-Advanced Placement courses in South Dakota are optional advanced courses offered both in-person and through the South Dakota Virtual School.
+Advanced Placement courses in South Dakota are optional advanced courses offered both in-person and through the South Dakota Center for Virtual Education.
 More information on Advanced Placement can be found on the College Board website.

 Starting with the May 2017 AP exams, South Dakota will no longer be able to access the federal AP Test Fee Program funds to help cover the cost of AP exams for students from low-income families.